|1||Learning about Interrupts|

 Fortunately, the 6502 automatically takes care of part of this.
 It puts the return address onto the stack in page 1, and unlike some other processors, also saves the processor status register P on the stack.
 When a peripheral device needs service and pulls the interrupt request (IRQ) line low, the currently executing machine-language instruction is allowed to finish, and the 7-clock interrupt sequence is started.
 This sequence is like the execution of an instruction that was not written into the program, but implicitly inserted by the fact that the IRQ line was pulled down to a logic-low level.
 The interrupt sequence takes two clocks for internal operations, two to push the return address onto the stack, one to push the processor status register, and two more to get the ISR's beginning address from $FFFE-FFFF (for IRQ) or $FFFA-FFFB (for NMI)—in that order.

 Other things are done during the interrupt sequence beyond what is shown in Figure 1.
-It is important for the programmer to note that the interrupt-disable I flag is set, and that the decimal D flag is cleared on the 65C02 (but not affected on the NMOS 6502).
+It is important for the programmer to note that the interrupt-disable I flag gets set.
+Note also that the decimal D flag gets cleared on the 65C02 (but not affected on the NMOS 6502).
 If you have an NMOS 6502 and do hex arithmetic in the ISR, you will need to use CLD if there is any chance the program was interrupted at a point where the D flag was set.

 The interrupt sequence pushes three bytes onto the stack.
 First is the high byte of the return address, followed by the low byte, and finally the status byte from the P processor status register.